jabrena/livingrobots/README.md

 #### Issues

-    1. It is necessary to fix a bug in "fetchSample" method
+    1. It is necessary to fix a bug in the method "fetchSample"

 ### Proprioceptors sensors